scrapinghub/web-poet/docs/intro/tutorial.rst

 code, beyond the limitations of Python itself.

 However, in this tutorial you will use a specific project directory structure designed with web-poet best practices in mind.
-Consider using the same project directory structure in all your web-poet projects.
+Consider using a similar project directory structure in all your web-poet projects.

 First create your project directory: ``tutorial-project/``.